hypre-space/hypredrive/docs/usrman-src/driver_examples.rst

 schema-help form and is not a literal required filename.

 System information is hidden by default.
 Pass ``-i`` or ``--info`` to print the detected machine and software environment.
-The selected HYPRE execution policy is printed after input configuration is resolved and whenever it changes.
+The command-line driver prints the selected HYPRE execution policy after input configuration is resolved.
 With HYPRE 3.0 or newer, the policy name identifies the device backend when applicable (for example, ``Host`` or ``Device (CUDA)``).
 At every nonzero ``HYPREDRV_LOG_LEVEL``, the effective policy is also logged at those points.